andrezzasouza/MyWallet_Front-end/README.md

 This app can help you understand your expenditure patterns.
 Therefore, it can also allow you to notice if you could make better use of your hard-earned money.

+<h3>Why?</h3>

+MyWallet is an excellent app to build because it can be used in our daily lives.
+It is not just for show.

+It can be used by real people to organize their finances and improve their lives by gaining awareness of how they spend their money.

+Its potential to help myself and other is why MyWallet is such an appealing app to me.

 <h2 id="tech">Technologies</h2>

 - Javascript